ACCA Registered

 • IP licensing: if intellectual property (brand, software, processes) is held in one entity and used by another, a licence fee at arm's length is required

 Documentation requirement: businesses with revenue over AED 200 million must maintain a Master File and Local File.
-Smaller businesses should still document their transfer pricing methodology — the FTA can request it during an audit.
+Smaller businesses should still document their transfer pricing methodology.
+The FTA can request it during an audit.

 When Is the UAE Corporate Tax Filing Deadline?